General Training Information

 Penn State has many student organizations including the Black Graduate Student Association; Chinese Students and Scholars Association; Asian Pacific Islander Desi American Caucus; Puerto Rican Student Association-Latino Caucus; Black Caucus; Penn State Lion Pride Roundtable for Inclusion, Diversity, and Equity Caucus; Queer and Trans People of Color, as well as organizations for Indian, Korean, Filipino, and Vietnamese students, among others.
 Additionally, Penn State has approximately 60 religious groups on campus.
 The Center for Spiritual and Ethical Development is a facility that serves as a home for all these groups.

-Penn State CAPS also has strong connections with many campus organizations including the Center for Sexual and Gender Diversity, the Gender Equity Center, the Paul Robeson Cultural Center, and Student Disability Resources.
-Doctoral Interns and Postdoctoral Fellows may have opportunities to work closely with one of these offices if they choose the Consultation/Liaison Program-Specific Rotation Focus Area.
+Penn State CAPS also has strong connections with many campus organizations including the Center for Sexual and Gender Diversity, the R-VOICE Center, the Paul Robeson Cultural Center, and Student Disability Resources.
+Doctoral Interns and Postdoctoral Fellows may have opportunities to work closely with one of these offices if they choose the Consultation/Liaison Program-Specific Rotation Focus Area

 In addition, there are ongoing cultural activities and programs throughout the year.
 The Distinguished Speakers Series has featured Michael Sam, Noor Tagouri, Sonia Nazario, John Legend, Dr. M. Joycelyn Elders, Terry McMillan, Magic Johnson, Cornel West, Elaine H. Kim, Maya Angelou, Laverne Cox, Lisa Salters, and George Takei to name a few.
 The Paul Robeson Cultural Center sponsors many cultural events and activities that reflect the diversity of the Penn State population, including art exhibits, educational speakers, films, plays, and musical presentations.
 Well attended annual events during the year include the Martin Luther King, Jr. Memorial Banquet, Touch of Africa, and the Lunar New Year Celebration.
 The Center for Sexual and Gender Diversity also sponsors many events and activities designed to bring students, faculty, and staff together.